Akhil-Reddy-Challa/Count-Down-Timer-App/README.md

 > Notification Triggers allows you to schedule local notifications that don't require a network connection, which makes them ideal for use cases like calendar apps.

-This way we can queue our event reminders to OS scheduler.
+This way we can queue our event reminders to the OS scheduler.

 Drawbacks:

-This is currently under development stages and might not be a GA.
+1. This is currently under development stages and might not be a GA.
+2. Not all browsers support this feature yet
+3. We use an additional parameter(TimestampTrigger) while creating a notification, React would throw an undefined error, so it makes our implementation difficult.

 To test this feature you should follow the below steps: